Renters' Rights Act 2025, Phase 1 commencement

 A complete landlord compliance checklist for 2026: EPC, EICR, gas safety, Right-to-Rent, deposit protection, Renters' Rights Act obligations, and the new landlord database.

-10 min readUpdated 22 April 2026ComplianceBuy to LetEPCEICR
+10 min readUpdated 22 April 2026Last reviewed: 17 May 2026ComplianceBuy to LetEPCEICR

-Buy-to-let compliance in England covers a wide range of overlapping obligations — energy efficiency, electrical and gas safety, deposit protection, immigration checks, licensing, and — from 1 May 2026 — a comprehensive new set of requirements under the Renters' Rights Act 2025.
+Buy-to-let compliance in England covers a wide range of overlapping obligations, energy efficiency, electrical and gas safety, deposit protection, immigration checks, licensing, and, from 1 May 2026, a comprehensive new set of requirements under the Renters' Rights Act 2025.
 Failing to meet any of these can invalidate a Section 8 notice, expose you to civil penalties of up to £40,000, or create criminal liability.

 2026 compliance has changed